 Attribution models tell you what part of the consumer search process can be credited for the final sale.

-People search on a wide range of devices, channels and platforms, which can create fragmented data if marketers insist on looking at this data in a traditional way.
+People search on a wide range of devices, channels and platforms, which can create fragmented data if digital marketers insist on looking at this data in a traditional way.

 Traditionally, most digital marketing agencies use a last-click attribution model, which only gives credit to the final source of information, which often provides misleading data.